Finomial/AzureBootcamp2018/README.md

 Ans - Basic programming skills should be enough.
 We would try to ensure that the sessions and hands-on are designed keeping in mind participants of all levels.

 Q6 - Will I receive a certification at the end of the event?
 Ans - We won't be issuing any certificates for attending the event.
-However, participating in the event means you leave with a lot of hands-on experience.
+However, participating in the event means you leave with a lot of invaluable experience.